frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 **Types of Belt**

 Like gears, belts also have a pitch.
 The pitch is defined as the distance between each tooth on the belt.
 In FRC, this is typically 5 mm.
+To calculate the pitch diameter, the following equation can be used:

+<center>**`PD = Pitch * (# of Teeth) / 3.14`**</center>

 Belts also come in various widths.
 In FRC, you will typically use either 9 mm or 15 mm wide belts.

 **Center to Center Calculation**

 To calculate the center-to-center distance of the pulleys, it is recommended to use an online calculator, such as [ReCalc](https://www.reca.lc/belts).
-In the calculator, you can set the belt pitch, desired center distance, and the number of teeth on each pulley to get the required center distance.
+In the calculator, you can set the belt pitch, desired center distance, and the number of teeth on each pulley to get the closest belt size and corresponding center to center distance.

-Similar to gears, pulleys also have a pitch diameter.
-The pitch diameter can be calculated with the following equation, where the pitch is typically 5 mm:

-<center>**`PD = Pitch * Teeth / 3.14`**</center>

 **Modeling Belt Transmissions**